rdammkoehler/DockerKata/01_pull_and_run_image.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of pulling an image from a repository and running it.
+The purpose of this kata is to familiarize yourself with the process of pulling an image from a repository and running it.

 ## Overview

-In this exercise we will pull an image for the NGINX Web Server and run it using only defaults.
-Later we will use this image to demostrate other features of docker.
+In this exercise, we will pull an image for the NGINX Web Server and run it using only defaults.
+Later we will use this image to demonstrate other features of docker.

 ## Kata Steps